AckerlyXu/heima/articles/cloud-services/cloud-services-nodejs-develop-deploy-app.md

 ## Prerequisites

+> [!NOTE]
-> [AZURE.NOTE] This tutorial uses Azure PowerShell, which requires Windows.
+> This tutorial uses Azure PowerShell, which requires Windows.

 - Install and configure [Azure Powershell].
 - Download and install the [Azure SDK for .NET 2.7].
 In the install setup, select:
     - MicrosoftAzureAuthoringTools
     - MicrosoftAzureComputeEmulator

 ## Create an Azure Cloud Service project